rfbressan/my_project/README.md

 - Use [`renv`](https://rstudio.github.io/renv/articles/renv.html) to manage the packages used in an RStudio project, avoiding conflicts related to package versioning.

 - USE a version control system, I suggest Git/Github.
 I cannot emphasize this enough, if you want to control all changes made during development of your piece of software and many versions of it, learn how to use Git!
-Suggested places to start, Grant Mcdermott's [slides](https://raw.githack.com/uo-ec607/lectures/master/02-git/02-Git.html#1), [Happy Git and GitHub for the useR](https://happygitwithr.com/) and, [about Git](https://docs.github.com/en/get-started/using-git/about-git)
+Suggested places to start, Grant Mcdermott's [slides](https://raw.githack.com/uo-ec607/lectures/master/02-git/02-Git.html#1), [Happy Git and GitHub for the useR](https://happygitwithr.com/) and, [about Git](https://docs.github.com/en/get-started/using-git/about-git).

+- Adopt a commit messages convention.
+Be it the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) or [angular](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit), adhere to one specification and then use an automatic changelog generator like [`git-changelog`](https://pawamoy.github.io/git-changelog/).